 1) First check the information provided on this website, then contact the Instructor for detailed information regarding all arrangements.
-You will find a lot of information on the Information Boards by the entrance to the Institute – including dates of organizational meetings during which you will learn everything you need to know about the field training.
+You will find a lot of information on the Information Boards by the entrance to the Faculty – including dates of organizational meetings during which you will learn everything you need to know about the field training.

 2) Register for participation with the Instructor, unless stated otherwise in the instructions.
 Registration in USOS will be open ahead of the starting date.
 If you register with the Instructor, he/she will provide the list to be registered in USOS.